-2017 C02 emissions Million metric tons Change Since 2009
+2017 CO2 emissions Million metric tons Change Since 2009

 Transportation 74.7 +5%

 Residential Buildings 31.3 -4%

 Commercial Buildings 22.1 -12%

 Electric Power 22.0 -36%

 Industrial 7.6 -3%

-otal New York Emissions 156.7 -8%
+То tal New York Emissions 156.7 -8%

-From these statistics we can state something - decarbonizing New York's economy by 85 percent over the next thirty years will require new, attractive, carbon-friendly approaches to transporting people and goods, and in meeting the cooking and heating needs of homes and buildings.
+From these statistics we can state something - decarbonizing New York's economy by 85 percent over the next 30 years will require new, carbon-friendly approaches to transporting people and goods, and to meeting the cooking and heating needs of homes and buildings.

-Decarbonization Will Require Electrification of Transportation and Buildings in batteries and heat pumps make it desirable and cost-effective.
+Decarbonization Will Require Electrification of Transportation and Buildings

-Interestingly, the future carbon-free electric grid will play a large role in reducing carbon emissions in other sectors -- by providing those new, attractive opportunities to decarbonize transportation and buildings.
-Not only is it possible to decarbonize transportation and buildings using electricity, studies show that the rapid pace of improvements
+Interestingly, the future carbon-free electric grid will play a large role in reducing carbon emissions in other sectors - by providing those new, attractive opportunities to decarbonize transportation and buildings.
+Not only is it possible to decarbonize transportation and buildings using electricity, studies show that the rapid pace of improvement in electric vehicle (EV) batteries and heat pumps make it desirable and cost-effective.